Kel-design/SBA_Website/README.md

 <h1>Run the Application</h1>

-<p>To run the application locally, please download all file from the .zip folder and run with your preferred Java IDE.</p>
+<p>To run the application locally, please download all files from the .zip folder and run with your preferred Java IDE.</p>